olneyhymn/ulsterworldly.com/content/tags/romance/_index.md

 ---
-name: "Annals of Presbyterian Romance"
+title: "Annals of Presbyterian Romance"
 ---

 A collection of stories of courting Presbyterians of yesteryear.